quantum-sec/package-aks/README.md

 # package-aks

-This repository contains modules for deploying and managing Azure Kubernetes Cluster instance that are shared across other modules or instances.
+This repository contains modules for deploying and managing Azure Kubernetes Service (AKS) clusters and related resources.

 ## Using a Terraform Module